255BITS/255bits.com/pages/index.md

 We have production apps written in Node and scaled with Docker.

+## Machine Learning

-Our main focus is machine learning with Python and Tensorflow.
+Our main focus is machine learning(DNNs) with Python and Tensorflow.
+We can build classifiers, discriminators, inference, generators, and more.

 ## Open Source